jsloop42/dreamlisp/README.md

 ## Language Guide

-DreamLisp is a Lisp dialect that started out as an implementation of [MAL (Make a Lisp)](https://github.com/kanaka/mal/) and then diverged from the MAL language specification to include additional functionalities like modules, lazy collections and changes to some of the core functions, and is a Lisp-2 because we can have both variable and a function with the same name.
-DreamLisp is written in Objective-C and as such can be extended further to work with Objective-C runtime capabilities.
-See the experimental [objc-rt-1 branch](https://github.com/jsloop42/dreamlisp/tree/objc-rt-1).
+DreamLisp is a Lisp dialect with modules, lazy collections and is a Lisp-2 with an unhygienic macro system.
+DreamLisp interpreter is implemented in Objective-C and as such can run on macOS and iOS.
+It is tail recursive, uses ARC instead of garbage collection, has asynchronous communication using notifications taking advantage of the underlying Objective-C runtime and Foundation library.
+In the experimental version [objc-rt-1 branch](https://github.com/jsloop42/dreamlisp/tree/objc-rt-1), we can define classes and create objects at runtime from the REPL.
 At present, the language runs in interpreted mode.

 ### Data Types